mjg59/fcop/COC.md

 ## Non-Member Rights

 **Right to Disclosure**. _Non-members_ who are prevented from participating in the _community_ on grounds of _incivility_ have a right to a full written disclosure of the rational resulting in the verdict.
-Further, such _non-members_ have the right to publicly share this disclosure.
+Such _non-members_ have the right to publicly share this disclosure.

 ## Expectations